The future is west

 Other West Loop/Fulton companies include Google’s new Chicago HQ, office furniture manufacturer Herman Miller, and consulting giant Accenture.
 The fact that companies are taking notice and staking out roots in this booming part of town is a boon to attracting yet more enterprises considering a move downtown.

-WeWork in West Loop: Why proximity is key
+Offices in the West Loop: Why proximity is key

 WeWork has been a central player in the growth of Chicago’s West Loop/Fulton neighborhood.
 A trailblazer in the Chicago market, we were one of the first shared office providers in the West Loop, with the opening of 220 N. Green in 2015.
 Early on, WeWork saw an opportunity to help shape this burgeoning business district, not only for the member businesses we serve but also the people who work for these companies.